lino-framework/lino/docs/tutorials/mti/index.rst

 >>> insert_child(person, Restaurant).save()
 Traceback (most recent call last):
 ...
-ValidationError: [u'A Person cannot be parent for a Restaurant']
+ValidationError: ['A Person cannot be parent for a Restaurant']

 The :class:`EnableChild` virtual field